Figure 1. Thermal power is supplied by a fuel to a boiler.

 A final important design consideration is minimizing undesirable by-products in the form of ash and flue gas which pollute the environment.

-- Fluidized bed boiler- These offer solutions to some of the pollution problems of coal combustion.
-There is a thick layer of material - sand or gravel - that lies on a base plate, through which streams of air are blown.
+- Fluidized bed boiler: These offer solutions to some of the pollution problems of coal combustion.
+There is a thick layer of material—sand or gravel—that lies on a base plate, through which streams of air are blown.
 As the air gets to higher speeds, the material begins to behave like a liquid, and objects will float on or sink in it.
-Fuel particles are fed into this "bed" and the fixed carbon and volatile gas will burn quickly and heat the entire bed.
-The tubes carrying the water and steam are contained in the bed, and because the bed is moving like a liquid this maximizes thermal contact with the pipes, and allows for greater heat transfer.
+Fuel particles are fed into this "bed" causing the fixed carbon and volatile gas to burn quickly and heat the entire bed.
+The tubes carrying the water and steam are contained in the bed, and because the bed is moving like a liquid, this maximizes thermal contact with the pipes and allows for greater heat transfer.
 The ash is able to flow out of the bed, separate from the flue gases.

-- Heavy water- The CANDU reactors (Canadian-deuterium-uranium) are the only other type of reactor to make some inroad into the dominance of the light water reactors.
-There are about 20 plants operating in Canada and around the world, and they also use natural uranium like the Magnox.
+- Heavy water: The CANDU reactors (Canadian-deuterium-uranium) are the only other type of reactor to make some inroad into the dominance of the light water reactors and use natural uranium like Magnox.
+There are 31 plants operating worldwide (18 of those are in Canada).
 Heavy water absorbs less neutrons than light water, which results in a high neutron economy.

 Figure 2.
 A boiling water reactor